izzy2lost/UnrealEngineUWP/Engine/Source/Programs/Horde/Docs/Config/Devices.md

 #### Example

-The following config fragment declares a device service configuration that:
+The following config fragment declares a device manager configuration that:

 * Adds an `Android` device platform specifying several models
 * Adds two device pools, an `Automation` pool which automated tests can use, and a `Shared` pool from which users can check out remote device hardware